deplicate/deplicate/README.md

     duplicate.find('/path/to/dir', minsize=0)

-Resulting output for will be always a list of lists of file paths, where each list collects together all the same files (aka. the duplicates):
+Resulting output will be always a list of lists of file paths, where each list collects together all the same files (aka. the duplicates):

     [